Sahilinsan/MergeFest-Hacker/README.md

 ## 🚀 How to Get Started

 ### 1. **Register for the Event**
-Fill out the registration form to secure your spot: [Registration Form Link]
+Fill out the registration form to secure your spot: [Registration Form](https://channeli.in/forminator/forms/65/fill)

 ### 2. **Get Familiar with Git**
 Brush up on the basics of Git to make contributions easily.
 Check out this helpful guide: https://github.com/IMGIITRoorkee/open-source-arcade/blob/main/README.md